LSA Watchlist: What to watch on Netflix, HBO GO, Apple TV+, and Prime Video this January

 It’s a new year, a new month, and a new bunch of shows and movies to watch and binge.
 Immerse yourself in a choose-your-own-adventure-esque heist, take to the skies once again with Tom Cruise, spend some time in a familiar basement with a new group of kids, and prepare for an emotional post-apocalytpic ride.

-Here’s what to binge and watch this January on Netflix, HBO GO, Prime Video, and Apple TV+ this January
+LSA watchlist January: Here’s what to binge and watch on Netflix, HBO GO, Prime Video, and Apple TV+ this January

 Kaleidoscope